 Appellees also claim that Wayman is distinguishable because it dealt with a Change Application, and Pineview West's withdrawals are new to the system.
-(BR., at 45).19 This distinction does not undercut Wayman's central tenet that interference must be evaluated in light of the entirety of the circumstances.
+(BR., at 45).
+This distinction does not undercut Wayman's central tenet that interference must be evaluated in light of the entirety of the circumstances.
 Wayman, at 865.
 Appellees also try to distinguish Pineview West's diversions based on a claimed lack of supply in the basin.
 (BR., at 45).
 As discussed, the record and parties agree that the local aquifer is not in decline.
 (BR., at 42, fn 45); (R.0393); (R.0779-0781); (R.0809-8011); (R.0963); (R.1129); (Pltf.'s Exs.
 26,27).
 The Wayman Court found that when the basin has adequate water an interference claim may not exist.
-They state, "the underground basin involved here still has an abundant supply of water" and "inasmuch as there is plenty of water..." but solely of well pressure, to which they do not have protectable interest.
+They state, "the underground basin involved here still has an abundant supply of water" and "inasmuch as there is plenty of water available in the basin, it is apparent that the plaintiffs are not deprived of water..." but solely of well pressure, to which they do not have protectable interest.
 Wayman, at 863.